reverse-squared/robotic-scout-magic/docs/components/dropdown.md

 | default? | Number | The index of the default selected radio input.
 (Default: None) |

 ## Usage
-An example form with a radio component.
+An example form with a dropdown component.
 ```json
 // forms/example.json